 - A. Licensed Mental Health Counselors and Medical Staff.
-Individuals may discuss Sexual Harassment in strict confidence with College employees working in the following offices ("Strictly Confidential Resources"): - 1.
-Counseling Services at Flagler College St Augustine - 2.
-Health Services at Flagler College St Augustine - 3.
-TCC Counseling Center at Flagler College Tallahassee
+Individuals may discuss Sexual Harassment in strict confidence with College employees working in the following offices ("Strictly Confidential Resources"):

+- 1. Counseling Services

+- 2. Health Services

 Strictly Confidential Resources are not Mandatory Reporters; therefore, disclosures to these individuals will not trigger an investigation under this Policy.
 However, these individuals may otherwise be required to disclose certain information in accordance with applicable laws including, but not limited to, allegations of abuse, neglect or abandonment of a child or information that involves imminent threats of harm to the health and/or safety of the individual or another individual.